josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 i know who i am.
 and only g-d will ever destroy me.
-in and at a time of hos own choosing;
+in and at a time of adonai's own choosing;
 not yours,
 and not mine.